GlobalWebIndex/weak-css/README.md

 ```

 If you need to reuse any variable or mixin put these in separate file and use explicit import on all places needed.
-This will help you with reduce of redundant code.
+This will help you reduce code duplication.
 It's easier to add code than to remove it.

 ### :raised_hands: Element classes can be nested using separators.